emanueldonalds/recipe-book/deployment/README.md

 `sudo systemctl enable recipes-api.service`
 `sudo systemctl enable recipes-frontend.service`

 ### Add AWS credentials
-Enter the AWS credentials into the .aws/credentials file and copy the .aws folder to /home/recipes/.aws
+Copy the .aws folder to /home/recipes/.aws and enter the AWS credentials into the credentials file.

-## TODO

-Creat git hooks and adjust post-receive files